guilhermetelles/WSSonar/README.md

 ###Description

 Web Service Sonar(WSSonar) is a web application that constantly monitors web services and generates reports based on it's uptime.
-Using individual methods for each web service, it takes account not only if the web service is online, but if it's working correctly by it's response.
+Using individual methods for each web service, it takes account not only if the web service is online, but if it's working correctly, by it's response.

 ###Features include: